 Benefits of an architecture mood board

 Designers often use mood boards to help communicate the overall feel or vibe of a design project.
 If you're not familiar with the term, a mood board is basically a collection of images, textures, colors, and other visual elements that are used to convey a certain feeling.
+Before we get into the specifics of making an architecture mood board, here are the basics of how to make a mood board.

 While they're commonly associated with fashion and interior design, mood boards can be useful for all sorts of designers, including architects.